 Between 1912 and 1915 several small buildings were added to the Garden.
 First a tool shed was moved onto a flat area in the Woodland Garden south of the bog and downhill from the South entrance.
+Eloise Butler named this area the "plateau," a natural terrace, about one-half acre in size, half way down to the wetland from the South entrance.
 Then in 1915 a slightly larger wooded "cabin" with two rooms was built to Eloise's specifications and she noted its completion in her log on April 9 of that year.
 It was at first unheated but later heated by a small wood stove and on cold days Martha Crone would report that water froze in the watering buckets, stove or no stove.
-Prior to the wood stove, Martha would bring a portable kerosene stove from her home to provide heat adn the Park Board furnished the kerosene.
+Prior to the wood stove, Martha would bring a portable kerosene stove from her home to provide heat and the Park Board furnished the kerosene.

 Below are photos of the original 1915 wooden "office and visitor center" used by Eloise Butler, Martha Crone and Ken Avery, Garden Curators, until it's replacement in 1970.
 On June 10, 1951 The Minneapolis Tribune published an article on Martha Crone titled “City Wild Flower Gardener Rescues Plants From Bulldozers.”
 (PDF).
 Here's an interesting quote about the garden office: